-Under NRS 41.085, a wrongful death lawsuit in Nevada may be brought when a victim dies or is killed as a result of someone else’s wrongdoing.
+Under NRS 41.085, a wrongful death lawsuit in Nevada may be brought when a victim dies or is killed as a result of another person’s wrongdoing.
 In these cases, the surviving members of the victim’s family or the executors of the victim’s estate may bring a claim for money damages.

 A wrongful death action is a civil – not criminal – action.
 Therefore, the suspect is not facing incarceration.
 Instead, the victim’s family is seeking payment to compensate them for their monetary losses as well as for their pain and suffering in Nevada.